Brief Outline of American Lamp Development in the Kerosene Era

 The "Gone with the wind" Lamps

 Now it is time to tell you something about a variation of American lamps, the so-called "Gone with the wind" lamps, often abbreviated to "GWTW" on eBay USA.
-Many of you will be familiar with the legendary American film "Gone With The Wind", based on the novel of the same name, which tells a love story against the broad, historical backdrop of the American Civil War of 1861-1865.
+Many of you will be familiar with the legendary American movie "Gone With The Wind", based on the novel of the same name, which tells a love story against the broad, historical backdrop of the American Civil War of 1861-1865.
 The protagonists are very rich Southern plantation owners (the Civil War had, after all, broken out to prevent the secession of the Southern states from the American Union and also to end human slavery in the American South).
 The dwellings of this wealthy class are often palatial domiciles, with correspondingly rich, valuable furnishings.
-The filmmakers wanted to use richly decorated, stately kerosene/paraffin lamps in the interior settings of the film in keeping with the rest of the interior.
+The filmmakers wanted to use richly decorated, stately kerosene/paraffin lamps in the interior settings of the movie in keeping with the rest of the interior.
 However, there were only very simple lamps in the Civil War era, which could not visually keep up with the rest of the rich household.
-Without further ado, the filmmakers decided to use the glamorous, much decorated, colourfully painted, grand salon lamps of the late 19th century instead of the authentic but very simple lamps.
-These lamps were not at all like those of the Civil War era, but they fulfilled their purpose of a very luxurious interior in the film.
-Since then, such lamps have been called "Gone with the wind" lamps (at least in the vernacular) because they became very famous and collectors' items as a result of this film.
+Without further ado, the moviemakers decided to use the glamorous, much decorated, colourfully painted, grand salon lamps of the late 19th century instead of the authentic but very simple lamps.
+These lamps were not at all like those of the Civil War era, but they fulfilled their purpose of a very luxurious interior in the movie.
+Since then, such lamps have been called "Gone with the wind" lamps (at least in the vernacular) because they became very famous and collectors' items as a result of this movie.

 These "Gone with the wind" lamps are distinguished from the other lamps by their large dimensions, their exceedingly rich, colourful painting and the fact that the glass shade and the glass vase had identical motifs.
 The body of the lamp is often made up of a rather large, often expansively wide glass vase, which is literally enthroned above a metal base, which is usually made of an elaborately designed iron casting with multiple ornamental openings.
 The font made of sheet brass is inserted into the mighty glass vase.
-The size of these metal fonts (in American they are called "oil pot") seems to be standardised; the diameter of the lower, cylindrical part is usually 5 inches (12.8 cm).
+The size of these metal fonts (the Americans call them "oil pot") seems to be standardised; the diameter of the lower, cylindrical part is usually 5 inches (12.8 cm).
 However, this creates a problem: a "Gone with the wind" lamp can be fitted with fonts and burners from a completely different company if necessary, and this means that the possibility of identifying the lamp is completely lost if there are no abbreviations of the lamp manufacturer stamped under the base of the lamp.

 The corresponding glass shade is either a large ball shade made of opaque white glass (up to 28 cm in diameter) or a Vesta-like wide shade (see above for its shape).
 Glass vase and shades were painted with the same motifs almost all over.
 Large flowers and leaves were popular motifs, even set against a background painted in contrasting colours.
-This large-scale, for today's perception very colourful, "kitschy" painting gave the lamps more the appearance of a flower arrangement; the functional task of the lamp receded somewhat.
+This large-scale, for today's perception very colourful, "cheesy" painting gave the lamps more the appearance of a flower arrangement; the functional task of the lamp receded somewhat.

 Examples for „Gone with the wind“ lamps (from the catalogues of Consolidated 1901 und Fostoria 1904)